MarioLange1983/FanticAnalyzer/README.md

 ## Supported Models (Untested / Likely Compatible)

-Based on shared hardware platforms using the e-Shock module, the following models are theoretically supported but may require further verification:
+Based on shared hardware platforms using the e-shock module, the following models are theoretically supported but may require further verification:

 **2024 Models:**
 *   Fantic Caballero 500 Scrambler / Deluxe / Rally / Explorer / Six Days (Euro 5)